Understanding and Mitigating Bias Inheritance in LLM-based Data Augmentation on Downstream Tasks: Multi-dimensional Bias Generation

 \section{Multi-dimensional Bias Generation}

 Bias is prevalent in LLM outputs; however, a precise quantitative control for the study of bias inheritance is challenging due to the intricate entanglement of various types of bias.
-In this section, we will first elaborate bias inheritance and then propose our multi-dimensional bias generation framework.
+In this section, we first elaborate bias inheritance and then present our multi-dimensional bias generation framework.

-We define \textit{bias inheritance} as the propagation and amplification of biases when using potentially biased data to fine-tuned LLMs.
+We define \textit{bias inheritance} as the propagation and amplification of biases when using potentially biased data to fine-tune LLMs.
 More formally speaking, let $D_{\text{o}}$ represent the original dataset, $D_{\text{a}}$ the augmentation data generated by an LLM $f$, and $D = D_{\text{o}} \cup D_{\text{a}}$ denotes the combined dataset.
 We define the bias ratio $\gamma:=| D_a | / | D | $ as the proportion of the biased data in the entire training set.
-A new model $f^\ast$ is obtained by fine-tuning the original model $f$ on $D$.\footnote{ We mainly study supervised fine-tuning of $f$ using data generated by itself.
-Other post-training such as RLHF and DPO and training on data generated by other models are left for future work. } Bias inheritance refers to study the performance of $f^\ast$ on different downstream tasks by varying the bias ratio $\gamma$.
+A new model $f^\ast$ is obtained by fine-tuning the original model $f$ on $D$.\footnote{ We mainly study supervised fine-tuning using data generated by itself.
+Others such as RLHF and DPO and training on data generated by other models are left for future work.} Bias inheritance refers to study the performance of $f^\ast$ on different downstream tasks by varying the bias ratio $\gamma$.

 Social biases are inherently complex and multi-faceted, encompassing diverse dimensions such as gender, race, and culture.
 They can manifest in explicit, implicit, contextual, or contrastive forms due to different reasons (\Cref{sec-app-source}).
 To explore the impact of biases in augmented data, we propose a multi-dimensional framework to leverage prompt-based data generation for bias simulation.
-As shown in \figurename~\ref{fig-main}, we focus on three primary dimensions of bias \cite{navigli2023biases, gallegos2024bias}: (1) \emph{Contextual} vs. \emph{Contrastive} bias, where the former is influenced by surrounding information and the latter is from direct comparisons within the data.
+As shown in \figurename~\ref{fig-main}, we focus on three primary dimensions of bias \citep{navigli2023biases, gallegos2024bias}: (1) \emph{Contextual} vs. \emph{Contrastive} bias, where the former is influenced by surrounding information and the latter is from direct comparisons within the data.
 (2) \emph{Single} vs. \emph{Intersectional} bias, where individual biases may interact to create compounding effects.
 (3) \emph{Explicit} vs. \emph{Implicit} bias, where the explicit bias is often overly stated and the implicit bias is subtle and embedded within the data.
 More detailed descriptions of these biases with prompt design are shown in \Cref{sec-app-bias-intro}.

 Our framework allows flexible combination of different bias and downstream tasks.
 Notably, a person's \textit{name}, which is part of implicit bias, inherently carries intersectional bias \citep{eloundou2024first}, as names often reflect cultural, ethnic, or gender identities, contributing to biases based on these factors.
 Thus we end up with six distinct bias types, considering the interactions between these dimensions.
 We systematically design prompts to introduce various types of bias into augmented data under our framework, and evaluate their propagation and influence on downstream tasks.